Depression Rehab Treatment

 Depression—clinically referred to as major depressive disorder or clinical depression—is a serious mood disorder that affects how a person thinks, feels, and functions each day.
 It goes far beyond temporary sadness or emotional stress.
 Depression is persistent, often overwhelming, and can interfere with relationships, work, physical health, and overall quality of life.
 While the experience of depression varies from person to person, it is a legitimate medical condition that deserves thoughtful, professional care.

 There are multiple forms of depression, some of which develop in response to life circumstances or seasonal changes.
-For a clinical diagnosis, symptoms must typically last at least 2 weeks and cause noticeable impairment in daily functioning.
+For a clinical diagnosis, symptoms must typically last at least two weeks and cause noticeable impairment in daily functioning.
 Depression can make even simple tasks feel exhausting, reduce motivation, and create a sense of hopelessness that is difficult to overcome without support.
 In more severe cases, individuals may question their sense of purpose or struggle with thoughts of self-harm.

 Major Depressive Disorder and Common Symptoms